sintri/CK3-Conflict-Helper/README.md

 -WinMerge (or whate ever compare tool you want)<br>
 <p></p>
 <h3>Instructions:<br></h3>
-Stick all your mods into a directory<br>
+Stick all the mods from your modlist into a directory<br>
 1.Open up a command prompt and navigate to your CK3-Conflict-Helper directory<br>
 2.  type python3 chm.py "DRIVE:\PATH\TO\WHEREVER\YOU\DUMPED\YOUR\MODLIST"<br>
 3. Press enter and let it run<br>